There are now 2 possible online modes for units:

 - Level 2 option in the Zoology major sequence

-- Students are able to (1) work responsibly, ethically and competently in the field demonstrating appropriate use of techniques and equipment; (2) enter field data into databases and produce exploratory graphical plots; (3) produce a scientific article or report based on a three-day group project on an aspect of animal biology that has been studied in the field; and (4) communicate the rationale and results of their group project via a team presentation.
+Students are able to (1) work responsibly, ethically and competently in the field demonstrating appropriate use of techniques and equipment; (2) enter field data into databases and produce exploratory graphical plots; and (3) produce a scientific article or report based on a three-day group project on an aspect of animal biology that has been studied in the field.

-- Indicative assessments in this unit are as follows: (1) assessment of individual performance across five separate field work modules including data entry; (2) write an individual report based on a three-day group project; and (3) deliver an oral presentation on the same group project study as part of a small team.
+Indicative assessments in this unit are as follows: (1) assessment of individual performance across five separate field work modules including data entry and (2) write an individual report based on a two-day group project.
 Further information is available in the unit outline.